 That’s why we built our platform to help you become a modern-day Cosimo.

-On our site, you can find art by talented and emerging artists and pay them directly and securely for their work – with 0% commission fees.
+Here you can find art by talented and emerging artists and pay them directly and securely for their work.

 Cosimo himself once said, that of all the amazing things he achieved in his life, it was supporting artists that gave him the greatest satisfaction and contentment.